 - If it is determined a breach has occurred, covered entities and their business associates are required to provide notification following a breach of unsecured protected health information.
 Individual notifications must be provided without unreasonable delay and in no case later than 60 days following the discovery of a breach.

 - In addition, your compliance officer will ensure appropriate notification procedures are followed including providing notice to the secretary of HHS and to the media if it is a breach involving greater than 500 individuals.

-Remember that HIPAA compliance is an on-going, vigilant part of your overall compliance program.
-By providing ongoing training to employees regarding potentially hazardous mistakes while using social media and medical blogs, your organization will ensure social media a powerful tool for sharing information, sharing experiences, and potentially expanding your organization's business.
+Remember that a HIPAA compliance program is ongoing, so vigilance must be part of your overall program.
+By providing ongoing training to employees regarding potentially hazardous mistakes while using social media and medical blogs, your organization will ensure social media is a powerful tool for sharing information, sharing experiences, and potentially expanding your organization's business.

 You have access to HIPAA compliance resources:

 - Generate social media HIPAA compliance policies (customize our sample for your organization)